diogorrio/sap-wasa/README.md

 This is a project done through the Web and Software Architecture Course, taught at the Università degli Studi di Roma "La Sapienza".

+To access the project description, refer to the \doc\api.yaml file (ll.
+8 - 31).

 ### How To Build the WebApp

 Please refer to following original commands: